Corey Heim: Driver, No. 51 JBL® Toyota

 Corey Heim Career Highlights:

-- Picked up his first career ARCA Menards Series victory at Kansas Speedway Oct.
+- Across 40 career ARCA Menards Series starts has eight wins, 659 laps led, 29 top-five and 38 top-10 finishes resulting in an average finish of 4.4.
+Picked up his first career ARCA Menards Series victory at Kansas Speedway Oct.
 16, 2020.

 KBM Notes of Interest:

-- KBM holds the Camping World Truck Series records for most career wins (85) and most wins in a single season (14 in 2014).
-With his victory at the Bristol Motor Speedway Dirt Track, Martin Truex Jr. became the 16th different driver to win a Truck Series event for KBM.
+- KBM holds the Camping World Truck Series records for most career wins (95) and most wins in a single season (14 in 2014).
+With his victory at Atlanta Motor Speedway Heim became the 18th different driver to win a Truck Series event for KBM.
 In addition to collecting a series-record seven Owner’s Championships, the organization has produced two championship-winning drivers: Erik Jones (2015) and Christopher Bell (2017).

-- With 37 victories, the No. 51 is the winningest number in KBM’s Truck Series fleet.
+- With 40 victories, the No. 51 is the winningest number in KBM’s Truck Series fleet